telerik/fiddler-everywhere-docs/get-started/inspect-traffic.md

 **Save** a selected session or multiple selected sessions [via the context menu]({%slug web-sessions-list%}#save) (alternatively via a keyboard shortcut).
 Saved sessions are available in the [**Sessions list**]({%slug saved-sessions-tab%}) from which they can be reloaded or shared with collaborators.

 Inspecting sessions is often done with teammates or external collaborators. **Share** a selected session or multiple selected sessions directly from the [__Live Traffic__ list]({%slug web-sessions-list%}#share) or via the [__Sessions__ list]({%slug saved-sessions-tab%}).

+## Next Steps

+Get to know how to create or edit a session via the Composer, how to mock server response and how to share snapshots of sessions with collaborators.